 Mentors who bring groups of 4 or more students can travel with the students for free, excluding international transfers.
 Africa Media will sponsor a mentors accommodation (single room), catering, local travel and entry into reserves.

-We are flexible with when you can bring your students on a mentor expedition, as well as the duration that you would like to bring them.
+We are flexible on the dates that you can bring your students on a mentor expedition.
+We are also flexible on the duration that you would like to bring them.
 The only limitations are

 (a) that we can host two mentor led expeditions at a time, and

-The daily work is variable due to offering mentors the option to customise an expedition.
+The daily work is variable due to offering mentors the option to customise an expedition based on your primary area of interest.
 We will work out a suitable schedule.
 However, during your teams time on the ground, we will maximize on ‘content creation’ in the field.
 A majority of post production can be done back at university.

 This is entirely up to you and your students.
-We have hosted student groups for as little as three nights and for as long as two months.
+We have hosted student groups for as little as five nights and for as long as two months.

 All media (video and audio) collected by you will belong to the students.
 However, the following licensing conditions on collected materials is required: